forborealis/mindful-map/README.md

-# Mood and Activity Tracker
+# Mindful Map

-A mood and activity tracker system that allows users to understand the relationship between their daily moods and the activities they engage in.
+A system with a mood and activity tracker that allows users to understand the relationship between their daily moods and the activities they engage in.

 ## Key Features
 - Mood and Activity Tracking